 To increase efficiency and reduce duplication, the partner program provides dedicated resources for researchers who want to purchase their own nodes while taking advantage of a common infrastructure to reduce costs.
 Partners obtain results more quickly with their own compute nodes compared to faculty who share nodes with the campus HPC community.

-Besides the advantage of having Partners who have highest priority on their hardware, their contribution will increase the total computational capacity of the cluster when they are not using their nodes.
+Besides Partners having the advantage of highest priority on their hardware, their contribution will increase the total computational capacity of the cluster when they are not using their nodes.
 Another benefit is Partners also have access to all community “shared” resources including compute, GPU and Big Data nodes.

 In summary, a combined and unified HPC environment affords:

 Research Computing system administrators take care of security patches, attempted hacks, operating system upgrades, and hardware repair so faculty and graduate students can concentrate on research.